ZhangShiHuai/stress.ai/README.md

 3) Main_Inversion--Performing stress inversion in the main function "FracInv.m"
 4) Figure_Plot--Providing two ways to plot the inversion results ("Plotting.m" for individual stress parameters; "StereonetPlot.m" for Lower-hemisphere stereographic projections of principal stresses)

-For more details, please refer to:
+For more details and more datasets, please refer to:
 Zhang, Ma, and Zoback, 2021, Hydrologic identification of critically-stressed fractures and its use to determine the in situ stress field.